ImAliSheraz/react-redux/README.md

 A reducer is a function that accepts the current state and action, and returns a new state with the action performed.

 combineReducers() utility can be used to combine all the reducers in the app into a single index reducer which makes maintainability much easier.

+# React-Redux Configuration

+Install React Redux package:

+`npm install --save redux react-redux`

+When working with Redux, you will need three main things:

+Make a folder in src folder and name it 'redux'

+`mkdir src\redux`

+Now make two folder in redux folder and name it 'actions' and reducers.

+`mkdir src\redux\actions`

+`mkdir src\redux\reducers`